intelops/capten/README.md

 ### How to Access the UI?

-1. If you are a new user,[Click here](https://alpha.intelops.app/login) to create a new account by signing up .
+1. For a new user,[Click here](https://alpha.intelops.app/login) to create a new account by signing up .

-2. If you are already registered  user,just login with your credentials
+2. For an already registered  user,just login with user credentials

-3. After registering as a new user,you ll see the popup screen for creating organisation.Create organisation and assign the specific role.
+3. After registering as a new user, popup screen will be displayed for creating organisation.Create organisation and assign the specific role.

 ##### Note: